yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 ## Updates for Hacker News People

-* For people who are worried, please be assured that T-Wand also uses ``tf-id`` and the vector space model, so you are not missing anything.
+For people who are worried, please be assured that T-Wand also uses ``tf-id`` and the vector space model, so you are not missing anything.

-* For people who say "Lucene is not properly used", please write the proper Lucene code in one of the issues, in Java if you want, I can integrate them into the bnechmark.
+For people who say "Lucene is not properly used", please write the proper Lucene code in one of the issues, in Java if you want, I can integrate them into the bnechmark.
 If you know Clojure, just send a PR.
 I appreciate that.
 Better yet, if you know Lucene so well, you should send a PR to Lucene that integrates T-Wand into Lucene, that would make the biggest impact.

-* For people who say "Does yours have all the Lucene features - stemming, incremental index, phrase search, range search, arbitrary sortable fields, etc?", At the moment, the following features are implemented:
+For people who say "Does yours have all the Lucene features - stemming, incremental index, phrase search, range search, arbitrary sortable fields, etc?", At the moment, the following features are implemented:

-    - Core search capability, tf-idf, vector space model etc.
+* Core search capability

-    - English analyzer
+* English analyzer

-    - Incremental and bulk indexing
+* Incremental and bulk indexing

-    - Fuzzy query matching
+* Fuzzy query matching

 The following are to be implemented in Datalevin 0.6.0 release

-    - Phrase search
+* Phrase search

-    - Boolean operators
+* Boolean operators

 The followings are not necessary because Datalevin is a database and it has more powerful features than whatever a search engine can offer:

-    - Range query is a foundation of Datalevin database
+* Range query is a foundation of Datalevin database

-    - Fields are just watered-down columns in a database.
+* Fields are just watered-down columns in a database.
 Datalevin is a fully featured database.
 Whatever you want to do with fields, you can do with Datalog.

-I open up for feature suggestions.
+I am opening up for feature suggestions.
 Please file issues or send PR.
 I appreciate them.

 ## References